Pen-y-Fan/keto-diet/README.md

 # Keto diet

-This project concept is to design and built a small app which will record daily information about a keto diet.
+This project concept is to design and build a small website which will record daily information about a keto diet.
 Based on MyFitnessPall, except much simpler and therefore easy to use.
 Accessible from any web connected device.
 [Filament PHP](https://filamentphp.com/) is used for the admin dashboard and authentication.